swiftlang/swift/docs/ABI.rst

 types.
 For non-generic nominal types, these metadata records are generated statically by the compiler.
-For instances of generic types, and for intrinsic types such as tuples, functions, protocol compositions, etc., metadata records are vended by the runtime as needed.
-Every type has a unique metadata record;
-two **metadata pointer** values are equal iff the types are equivalent.
+For instances of generic types, and for intrinsic types such as tuples, functions, protocol compositions, etc., metadata records are lazily created by the runtime as required.
+Every type has a unique metadata record; two **metadata pointer** values are equal iff the types are equivalent.

 In the layout descriptions below, offsets are given relative to the metadata pointer as an index into an array of pointers.
 On a 32-bit platform,